wadie999/master-notes/language-theory/coq/README.md

 ## Project Structure
 The repository is organized into separate folders for each lab work module, encompassing various topics in language theory and verification.

-### Folders:
-- `Lab1/`: Introduction to basic concepts in language theory.
-- `Lab2/`: Exploring automata and their applications in language recognition.
-- `Lab3/`: Advanced topics in language theory and formal verification.
-- `...`: Additional lab modules and exercises.

-Each folder contains:
-- Coq source files (`.v` files) with exercises and solutions.
-- Supplementary materials and notes.

 ## Getting Started
 To work with these exercises, you will need to have Coq installed on your system.
 You can download and install Coq from [Coq's official website](https://coq.inria.fr/).